DhruvaG2000/Blog-GSoC21/Bela/syntax-notes.md

     - all of the above can be in two files:  ``include/PruManager.h`` file and  `core/PruManager.cpp` file (I'll need to add the build/`core/PruManager.o`  object  to `CORE_CORE_OBJS` for `libbela` to work as expected)

 Here is the rough structure as discussed with mentor:
+(Please refer the actual repo for latest status)
 ```C
 void* PruManagerRprocMmap::getOwnMemory()
 {